Do you sell M-80s and/or Cherry Bombs?

 How safe are fireworks?

-If you have any questions regarding fireworks safety, please visit the safety section of our website.
 If you have questions about the safe and proper use of fireworks please visit www.fireworkssafety.com or ask any staff person when you visit our stores.

 Where are your black cats?